dreramirez91/FurEverHome/journals/KallenKristian_Allen.md

+07/18/23
+Today, we will be adding our functional unit tests to the unit test branch.
+We will also be doing some housekeeping with some small issues we've seen on our frontend, such as our edit form not autopopulating.
+If there is time, we will go through our final checklist.
+No blockers.

 07/17/23
 During lecture this morning, we fixed our flake8 errors and frontend errors.
 Today, we will be focusing on each writing our unit tests.
 No blockers.